GXatBuffalo/Thrive-Stardew-Mod/Design.md

 ## 2. Key Features

-- **Soil Health System** – Track and manage soil nutrition levels that change over time based on crop usage, fertilizer, and crop rotation.
+- **Soil Health System** – Track and manage soil nutrition levels that change over time based on crops planted and fertilizers used.
-- **Dynamic Crop Effects** – Certain crops replenish or deplete specific soil nutrients, affecting future yields.
+- **Dynamic Crop Effects** – Different crops replenish or deplete soil nutrients in differing quantities, affecting future yields.
 - **Nutrition Mechanics** – Extend gameplay depth by introducing nutrition values for harvested crops, with planned future integration into character well-being.
 - **Sustainability Incentives** – Balance short-term profits with long-term farm health to avoid soil degradation and reduced productivity.
 - **Tool Integration** – Custom in-game tools (e.g., Soil/Crop Analyzer) for checking soil and crop data.
-- **UI Enhancements** – Additional HUD elements and menus to present soil status, crop recommendations, and nutrient breakdowns.
-- **Event Integration** – In-game events that introduce mod mechanics, encourage sustainable farming practices, and provide the player the in-game tools.
+- **Event Integration** – In-game events that introduce mod mechanics, encourage sustainable farming practices, and provide the player with the in-game tools.
+- **Dynamic Difficulty** - Allows configuration of number of nutrients to manage.
-- **Mod Compatibility** – Designed for easy integration with popular crop mods and content packs via Content Patcher and SMAPI.
+- **Mod Compatibility** – Designed for integration with popular Content Patcher and C# mods that change or add to farming mechanics.
+- **Efficient Performance** - Designed in a way that maximizes complexity of gameplay while being light on the computer.

 ---

 ## 3. Architecture

 **Feature Roadmap to Architecture Mapping**

-This table maps planned features from the roadmap to the architecture layers they will primarily affect.
-It helps maintain clarity on where changes should occur and ensures new functionality is developed in the appropriate part of the codebase.

 | Roadmap Version & Feature                                          | Domain Layer | Services Layer | Items Layer | UI Layer   | Events Layer | ModEntry    |
 |--------------------------------------------------------------------|--------------|----------------|-------------|------------|--------------|-------------|